Standpoint theory

-Standpoint theory's central concept is that an individual's perspectives are shaped by their social and political experiences.
-The amalgamation of a person's experiences forms a standpoint—a point of view—through which that individual sees and understands the world.
 In response to critiques that early standpoint theory treated social perspectives as monolithic or essentialized, social theorists understand standpoints as multifaceted rather than unvarying or absolute.
 For example, while Hispanic women may generally share some perspectives, particularly with regard to ethnicity and gender, they are not defined solely by these viewpoints; despite some common features, there is no essentially Hispanic female identity.